Basic Shell Features and Command-Line Usage

 To view a list of available gfsh commands, press Tab at an empty prompt.

-The list of commands you see depends on whether you are connected to a Geode distributed system.
+The list of commands you see depends on whether you are connected to a Geode cluster.
 If you are not connected, you see a list of local commands that are available.

 Use the hint command to get information on a particular topic.